 Wherever you go in Amed, you will see the volcano Mount Agung.
 Especially during sunset it looks spectacular.
 Combined with a drink or dinner on the beach or from the hills, it’s a sight to enjoy at the end of a perfect day.

 If you are looking for delicious food here are my favourite places to eat in Amed.
-There are many choices for Indonesian dishes, western, vegetarian and vegan meals plus fusion or Indian food.
+There are many choices for Indonesian dishes, western, vegetarian and vegan meals.
 Some places are within walking distance of our Villa Sinar Cinta.
 A big plus is that some restaurants offer free transport for your convenience.

 Meeting Point Amed